thferebee/PhenoEval-Coexpress-manubot/manuscript.md

 ## Introduction
-Since the early days of microarray experiments, much of biology has focused on inferring gene function on a global scale through the creation of gene coexpression networks.
-Gene co-expression networks (GCNs) are an intuitive way to understand the relationships between genes with simialar gene expresssion profiles.
-In these networks, nodes represent genes and thhe connection between genes (edges) provide a visual
+Gene co-expression networks (GCNs) are an intuitive way to understand the relationships between genes with simialar gene expresssion profiles and infer the function of these related genes.
+In these networks, nodes represent genes and the connection between these nodes (edges) represent the degree of similarity between the nodes.
+Genes with similar biological function tend to result in similar expression profiles[@doi:10.1126/science.274.5287.546.]
+Because of this expectations, functional biologists tend to mine GCNs for "communities" of interacting genes by using theory from network science community.

-These relations are often found through mathematical methods such as Pearson correlation, mutual information

 ## Materials and Methods